moises-nimolabs/buybox/readme.md

 `It's required that the database container is running.`

 ### Documentation
 The api documentation is available on the swagger:  `http://buybox.local:8000/swagger/index.html`

+### The Frontend Operation is Self Explanatory
+Just play around with tokens and products.